ivanzmilic/taipss/README.md

-## Theoretical Astrophysics I: Physics of Sun and stars
+## Theoretical Astrophysics I: Solar Structure and Evolution

 ### New: Recording of our Lecture 10 is here: https://youtu.be/kaVqsGRmX7c